parth181195/Slider/README.md

 # Slider
 Hi folks <br>
 it's a simple slider,my first project <br>
-you just have to asdd images in slides class and jqury will do the rest..
+you just have to add images in slides class and jqury will do the rest..

 add your images ahown as bellow